The New Taylor Swift Lyrics Everyone Is Talking About

 It came with an internet-busting declaration: "I'm sorry, the old Taylor can't come to the phone right now.
 Why?
 Oh, 'cause she's dead."

-And every line of the song, the pop star makes it clear that her persona starring in this narrative is out for revenge.
+And in almost every line of the song, the pop star makes it clear that her persona starring in this narrative is out for revenge.
 The song's title even appears along the curvature of a slithering snake in the animated lyric video, an apparent reference to her online critics.

 Between all the pointed talk-sung lyrics and the songwriter's widely covered public feuds with Kanye West and Katy Perry, there was plenty of material for the internet to interpret.

 Also buzzy was her apparent evolution.
 It's not the first time she used a song to tell a story about revenge.
 Case in point: her 2014 hit "Bad Blood."
-But plenty of people voiced this was a darker Taylor than America's BFF we once knew.
+But several people voiced this was a darker Taylor than America's BFF we once knew.

 Fans often pay scholarly attention to the oblique references to the superstar's personal life in her music.
 So on Thursday night, it was officially time to hit play on the song, fill a crazy room with her press clippings and figure out what it means.